 You and your physician should complete a New York State Disability Claim Form (DB-450) and file it with your campus Benefits Office.
 The DB-450 can be obtained from Human Resources.

 An employee working at least 50 percent of full time on a regular appointment and whose annual salary is at least $15,000 is eligible to enroll in the plan.

-Coverage begins on the first day following one year of full-time service and there is no need to enroll for this benefit.
-You will receive 60 percent of your regular monthly salary up to a maximum of $7,500 per month (this amount is offset by other income such as disability insurance, Workers’ Compensation and actual or estimated Social Security benefits).
+Coverage begins on the first day following one year of full-time service, and there is no need to enroll for this benefit.
+You will receive 60 percent of your regular monthly salary up to a maximum of $7,500 per month (this amount is offset by other income such as disability insurance, Workers’ Compensation, and actual or estimated Social Security benefits).

 After you've made your initial benefits selections, whether you have declined any of our coverage options or not, there are some special circumstances in which you can make changes to your pretax benefits.
 For your health insurance, and dental insurance you will need a qualifying event to make changes without penalty.
 You may change your vision care coverage anytime during the year.